Traditional Medicines, Medicated Oils and Balms

-The legislation governing the control of Traditional Medicines (TM) are as follows:
+The legislation governing the control of Traditional Medicines (TM) and Medicated Oils and Balms (MOB) are as follows:

 (i) Medicines Act 1975 and its Regulations